Jogo do bicho: History

 Nevertheless, the game continued to thrive in illegality.
 A crackdown on the game by São Paulo police in 1966 nearly paralysed the city.
 More than 60,000 men were idled.
 By that time it had grown into a US$500 million-a-year business that employed roughly 1% of Brazil's total working force.
 The crisis was quietly resolved in return for unspecified concessions.

 To foster public support, the bicheiros have invested part of their enormous earnings in activities, like the financing of samba schools and football clubs.
 From the early 1970s until now, nearly all of the Rio de Janeiro samba schools are under the control of bicheiros.
-Two soccer clubs famous for their association with such bosses were Bangu (with Castor de Andrade) and Botafogo (with Emil Pinheiro).
+Two football clubs famous for their association with such bosses were Bangu (with Castor de Andrade) and Botafogo (with Emil Pinheiro).

 Since the early 1990s, bicheiros have expanded their activities to bingo parlors, video poker and slot machines, known in Brazil as "nickel hunters" (caça-níqueis).

-It was reported by the New York Times in 2007 that it was played everywhere in Brazil, and especially in Rio de Janeiro, from where the scheme was operated by about a dozen bosses, called bicheiros.
+According to an estimate in the mid-1990s the game involved over US$2 billion a year and employed about 50,000 people in Rio de Janeiro and provided income to 400,000 people in Brazil as a whole.
+It was reported by The New York Times in 2007 that it was played everywhere in Brazil, and especially in Rio de Janeiro, from where the scheme was operated by about a dozen bosses, called bicheiros.

 In Paraíba

-Paraíba is the only state where the game has been legalized at the state level, despite the federal law that prohibits it.
+Paraíba is the only state where the game has been legalised at the state level, despite the federal law that prohibits it.
 The game is regulated by the State Lottery of Paraíba (LOTEP), which licenses banqueiros as lottery agents, to avoid the game's association with organized crime, as in Rio de Janeiro.
-The state capital, João Pessoa, has 15 authorized points.
+The state capital, João Pessoa, has 15 authorised points.
 Each point pays a region-dependent monthly tax to LOTEP, depending on its business volume.
 The draw is made three times a day in the LOTEP building and released by the official state radio.